-It can be difficult to communicate these feelings with your partner, which is where relationship therapy can help.
-In the meantime, consider these factors that can cause the spark to fizzle:
+It can be scary or embarrassing to communicate these feelings with your partner, which is where relationship therapy can help.
+A marriage or sex therapist provides a safe, facilitated environment for sharing uncomfortable feelings.
+While you think about whether getting relationship counseling is right for you, consider these factors that can cause the spark to fizzle:

-- Harboring resentment— When you get to know someone very well, live with them, spend years with them, there are going to be nagging issues about their personality, your compatibility, or your connection that build up.
-If you never address these issues in a meaningful way, “emotional walls” are built, which can drive a wedge between you.
+- Harboring resentment— When you get to know someone very well, live with them month after month, and spend years together, there are going to be nagging issues about their personality, their behaviors, your compatibility, or your connection that mount up.
+If you never address these issues in a meaningful and substantive way, “emotional walls”can be built, which can drive a wedge between you.

-- Failing to share activities— Maintaining some sense of novelty is important, so regularly spending time together outside of boring daily schedules is an important way to maintain interest, grow together, and share new experiences.
-You should slow down and take time to relate in order to secure your emotional bond.
+- Failing to share activities and time— Maintaining some sense of novelty is important, so regularly spending time together outside of daily routines is an important way to maintain interest, grow together, and share new experiences.
+Slow down and take time to relate with each other where there are no distractions.
+This can re-secure your emotional bond.

-- Sharing too many activities— You don’t want to share activities to the point where your identities have merged, however.
-The key to desire is mystery and independence, so you should never stop investing in yourself and maintaining your own passions and hobbies, just because your partner doesn’t share your interests.
+- Sharing too many activities or too much time— Conversely, you don’t want to share so many interests and hobbies that your identities have merged.
+One key to desire is a certain amount of mystery and independence, so you should never stop investing in yourself and maintaining your own passions and activities, just because your partner doesn’t share them.

-- Loss of physical attraction— This one can be hard to deal with.
-If your partner has gained a lot of weight, for example, and you no longer feel sexually attracted to them, you are not a terrible person.
-Desire and attraction isn’t something that you choose and control.
-But, you need to do some internal work and examine your own beliefs about body image and how it relates to internal value.
+- Loss of physical attraction— This one can be the most difficult to deal with.
+If your partner has gained a lot of weight, for example, you may no longer feel as sexually attracted to them.
+This does not mean you are a terrible, shallow person.
+Desire and attraction aren’t things you choose and control.
+But if this happens to you, you might want to do some internal work.
+Examine your beliefs about body image and how they relate to internal value.
 You can reframe your concept of what sex can look like— a sensual experience instead of a hot fantasy, for example.
-This is something you should definitely talk to a therapist about before bringing it up with your partner.
+This is something you should definitely get therapy for relationships about before bringing it up with your partner.